-Bill was hankering for a Father’s Day pie, so I created this Triple Chocolate Mouse Pie in his honor.
-With a chocolate crust, chocolate mousse, and white chocolate mousse, it’s a chocolate lover’s dream!
+With a chocolate crust, chocolate mousse, and white chocolate mousse, this Triple Chocolate Mousse Pie is a chocolate lover’s dream!

 Triple Chocolate Mousse Pie

 “Wow” was his response when I let him sample the chocolate left on the edges of the springform pan after I released this layered chocolate dessert.
 Next, wanting a slice of this chocolate mousse pie sooner than later, he inquired if he could fire up the grill and get dinner going.
 Mind you, it was 10 AM!